Diversity in science

-At the National Science Foundation (NSF), women lead both the chemistry and physics divisions--Jackie Gervay-Hague and Denise Caldwell, respectively--and the deputy assistant director for their overarching directorate, Mathematical and Physical Sciences, is Celeste Rohlfing, a female physical chemist.
-The primary chemistry and physics professional societies also currently have female administrative leadership: Madeleine Jacobs from the American Chemical Society and Kate Kirby at the American Physical Society.
+At the National Science Foundation (NSF), women lead both the Chemistry and Physics Divisions--Jackie Gervay-Hague and Denise Caldwell, respectively--and the deputy assistant director for their overarching directorate, Mathematical and Physical Sciences, is Celeste Rohlfing, a female physical chemist.
+The primary chemistry and physics professional societies also currently have female administrative leadership: Madeleine Jacobs at the American Chemical Society (ACS) and Kate Kirby at the American Physical Society.

 "Having said that, women chemists still face numerous challenges and hurdles reaching the top of their profession in industry and as full professors on major faculties.
 So there is a need to continue to find ways to ensure that women are given every opportunity to contribute to the economic vitality of our great nation."